cosmology-tech/create-cosmos-app/packages/create-cosmos-app/README.md

 # now your app is running on localhost:3000!
 ```

 ### Get Started Immediately

-You **don’t** need to install or configure tools like cosmjs, keplr, nextjs, webpack or Babel.
+You don’t need to install or configure cosmjs, keplr, nextjs, webpack or Babel.

-They are preconfigured so that you can focus on the code.
+Everything is preconfigured, ready-to-go, so you can focus on your code!

-Create a project, and you’re good to go.
+* ⚡️ Connect easily to keplr + keplr mobile via wallet connect
+* ⚛️ Sign and broadcast with [cosmjs](https://github.com/cosmos/cosmjs) stargate + cosmwasm signers
+* 🛠 Render pages with [next.js](https://nextjs.org/) hybrid static & server rendering
+* 🎨 Build awesome UI with [Cosmos Kit](https://github.com/cosmology-tech/cosmos-kit) and [Chakra UI](https://chakra-ui.com/docs/components)
+* 📝 Leverage [chain-registry](https://github.com/cosmology-tech/chain-registry) for Chain and Asset info for all Cosmos chains
+## Education & Resources

+🎥 [Checkout our videos](https://cosmology.tech/learn) to learn to learn more about `create-cosmos-app` and tooling for building frontends in the Cosmos!

+Checkout [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) for more docs as well as [cosmos-kit/react](https://github.com/cosmology-tech/cosmos-kit/tree/main/packages/react#2-signing-clients) for getting cosmjs stargate and cosmjs signers.

 ## Creating an App

 To create a new app, you may choose one of the following methods: